risjain/mail2task/README.md

 Suggestions/improvements are welcome to make this simpler.
 I have some ideas in the wishlist that would be neat to find their way into this utility.

-Disclaimer: Use of `espanso' is highly recommended.
+Disclaimer: Use of `espanso` is highly recommended.

 Vision